arkanelinux/pkgbuild/README.md

 Always use the original developer's primary repository or mirror as a software source.

 ### Software versions
-Always use stable point releases in source-code form.
-Git versions or binaries should be avoided with rare exceptions.
+Always use stable point releases.
+Git versions should be avoided with rare exceptions.

+### Binaries
+Avoid binaries if possible, preferably always build the software from source.

 ### Including source code inside of this reposity
 Only tiny scripts or configuration files should be added in `package_name/src`, large pieces of software should pull their code or binaries from external sources.